Buffalo (bison) is an excellent alternative to industrially produced meat from domestic livestock.

 People are rapidly discovering the deliciously healthy taste of bison.

-It's meat tastes similar to fine beef, with just a slightly sweeter and richer flavor.
+It's meat tastes like fine beef, with a sweeter and richer flavor.

 Bison is naturally flavorful and tender and can be prepared very much the same as beef.